 Online tuition is unsurprisingly popular with teens upwards.
 ‘Older children prefer [it] because they’re so wrapped up in technology anyway and it means they are able to be more flexible,’ says Leticia Debola, company manager at Titanium Tutors.

-It can be equally successful with younger pupils, says Stephen Fewell, but that’s only provided you’ve got a highly motivated student – supported by an equally enthusiastic family – on the other side of the screen, and a well-organised tutor who has plenty of ideas to keep interest levels high.
-‘You might send them a PowerPoint presentation you look at together at the same time, you might send them a hand out […] and you can embed little quizzes and VT clips, all of that is much more reliable now.’
+It can be equally successful with younger pupils, says Stephen Fewell, especially as they are all used to online learning as a result of COVID.
+But you’ll still need a well-organised tutor who has plenty of ideas to keep interest levels high.
+‘You might send them a PowerPoint presentation you look at together at the same time, you might send them a hand out […] and you can embed little quizzes and VT clips, all of that is much more reliable now,’ he says.

-But caution is needed, particularly in relation to length and format of online lessons, if your child has difficulty concentrating for extensive periods of time, says Ed Richardson, at Keystone Tutors.
+If you do decide to go for online tutoring, remember that caution is also needed in relation to length and format of lessons, especially if your child has difficulty concentrating for extensive periods of time, says Ed Richardson, at Keystone Tutors.

 The death of traditional tutoring?

 For now at least, having a real time, real life tutor in the room continues to be the gold standard option for many parents.
 But change is in the air.
-The rise of online tuition is bringing in families who wouldn’t previously have been able to access one-to-one tutoring, either because of cost or logistics.
-‘Resources where you can look up a certain topic and watch a quick lesson do mean that kids who can’t afford private tuition still have somewhere they can look for some inspiring help,’ says Victoria Smith.
+The rise of online tuition is bringing in families who wouldn’t previously have been able to access one-to-one tutoring.

 In time, thinks Leticia Debola, online tuition could well become the default option.
 ‘You can see that parents are now more inclined to consider online lessons.
 Before, it was an absolute no and now it’s a hmm, I’ll try it.
 Eventually it will be, “Yes, that’s fine”’.